 - Preheat the oven to 350 degrees F. Lightly coat a 9×13-inch casserole dish with baking spray and set aside.

 - Cook and shred chicken, following these easy steps.

-- To make the enchiladas: Heat oil in a large skillet or saute pan on medium heat.
+- To make the enchiladas: Heat the oil in a large skillet or sauté pan on medium heat.
 Once oil the is warm, add the peppers and onion.
-Cook, stirring occasionally, until vegetables soften and the onions become translucent, about 8-10 minutes.
+Cook, stirring occasionally, until the vegetables soften and the onions become translucent, about 8 to 10 minutes.